solita/solita.github.com/_posts/2020-12-22-aws-antipatterns.md

 - It means your environments do not become unique snowflakes where test environments are so different that they don't represent production anymore - but identical copies that may be nuked and recreated in hours if necessary
 - This also means your disaster recovery plan has a good solid foundation: You just need to take care of the backups too
 - It also means cleanup becomes easy: You have a manifest of all resources, so if you need to remove them, you have a solid starting point
-- IaC means that your infrastructure is also documented, so you don't need to try to find the service inventories from depts of AWS console
+- **IaC** means that your infrastructure is also documented, so you don't need to try to find the service inventories from depts of AWS console
 - This also means that sometimes you can also visualize the architecture based on the templates, using 3rd party tools
-- IaC means infrastructure changes can also be part of peer review, validation, automated audits, etc, everytime they change
+- **IaC** means infrastructure changes can also be part of peer review, validation, automated audits, etc, everytime they change
 - You can put them in the version control, so they are properly backed up, you can branch and merge changes, and go back to old versions when needed

-Good ways to automate the creation of infrastructure and services include (but are not limited to) Cloudformation, CDK, Terraform (which also support many other vendors), I've also used Troposphere and Sceptre for AWS.
+Good ways to automate the creation of infrastructure and services include (but are not limited to) CloudFormation, CDK, Terraform (which also support many other vendors), I've also used Troposphere and Sceptre for AWS.
 There's a lot of choices, they all come with pros and cons, so you need to pick up what makes sense to you and stick to it.
 But as long as you are using ANY of them, you are in a much better place already.
 You could even use command-line client and bash scripts if you want to, or raw Python and an SDK.
 But the real solutions designed for this are typically better.

 Then why is this an antipattern?
 Isn't this obvious?
 Isn't everybody already doing this?